AKASHBKUMAR/AI_Lab_2023-24/Ex.No1_BFS.md

 ### Result:
-    Thus the breadth first search order was found sucessfully.
+    Thus, the breadth first search order was found sucessfully.